 From potatoes on their own Poles invented many different variations of the potato kluski – dumplings in all forms and shapes.

 How to Serve Kopytka?

 Kids love them, adults love them – there’s really nothing not to love about them as they can be served as both a savory or a sweet dish.

 These Polish potato dumplings can be served as a main meal with a topping or a side dish.

-The most typical topping is simply a generous amount of butter and breadcrumbs or goulash (Polish: gulasz).
+The most typical topping is simply a generous amount of butter and breadcrumbs, goulash (Polish: gulasz), or greaves.